Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Capture calculation

-Next we discuss the capture process in EFT$_\star$ that contains explicit $^7\mathrm{Li}^\star$ core contributions.
+Next we discuss the capture process in EFT$_\star$.
 The capture in the spin $S=2$ remains exactly the same as Eq.~(\ref{eq:E1amplitude}).
 The additional contributions in EFT$_\star$ come from Figs.~\ref{fig:Capture} $(b)$ and $(d)$ in the spin $S=1$ where the initial state $s$-wave interactions have to be described in terms of coupled-channel amplitudes $\mathcal A^{(11)}$ and $\mathcal A^{(12)}$ derived earlier in Eq.~(\ref{eq:EFTexpansionSwave}).
 The contribution from $\mathcal A^{(12)}$ also entails modifying the momentum of the core in the loops with a photon attached in Fig.~\ref{fig:Capture} $(b)$ and $(d)$.
-A direct calculation of capture to the $2^+$ ground state in spin $S=1$ channel is then given by
+The spin $S=1$ $p$-wave contribution to $^8$Li is included as a coupled-channel calculation as discussed in subsection~\ref{sec:PwaveMix} with the relative contributions of the channels determined by the coupled-channel $\mathcal Z^{(^3P_2)}$, $\mathcal Z^{(^3P_2^\star)}$.
+A direct calculation of capture to the $2^+$ ground state in spin $S=1$ channel is given by